Weatherization is an energy conservation program designed to reduce home heating costs for families on limited incomes.

 - HEALTH & SAFETY – Air quality testing, heating system diagnostic testing, and general site inspections are performed to identify potential problems which might exist.

-- INFILTRATION MEASURES – Designed to reduce the air leakage from the home.
+- INFILTRATION MEASURES – Designed to reduce air leakage from the home.

 - REPAIRS – Repairs that may be needed to help preserve or protect the material that has been installed and maintain the structural integrity of the home.

-Eligibility for Weatherization is based on your income and assets and is determined through your LIEAP application.
-If you are eligible for LIEAP, you are automatically eligible for Weatherization and your household is placed on the MT DPHHS generated Weatherization Priority List.
+Eligibility for Weatherization is based on your income and assets and is determined through your LIHEAP application.
+If you are eligible for LIHEAP, you are automatically eligible for Weatherization and your household is placed on the MT DPHHS generated Weatherization Priority List.
 Rocky weatherizes homes in the sequence indicated on the Priority List.